kuvasz-io/kuvasz-streamer/docs/index.md

 ### Lightweight

 Kuvasz-streamer is a lightweight service written in Go that has no dependencies and no queuing.
 Run it as a system service or in a Docker container.
+It can run in a full declarative mode where the configuration map is stored in a read-only YAML file and no files are written to disk.
+This mode is suitable for a CI/CD pipeline based configuration and a Kubernetes deployment.
+An interactive, database-backed mode is supported where the web interface can be used to modify the mapping configuration at runtime.

 ### High-performance